Inguzz15/Ai_emotional_support_robo_pet/README.md

 * search for the definition in Wikipedia with further reading of the first two sentences;
 * search for a person by name and surname in social networks VKontakte and Facebook;
 * "flip a coin";
-* translate from the target language into the user's native language (taking into account the peculiarities of speech reproduction);
-* play a random greeting;
 * play an accidental goodbye followed by the termination of the program;
 * change the settings of the language of speech recognition and synthesis;
-* TODO........

 The voice assistant uses the built-in features of the Windows 10 operating system for speech synthesis (i.e. votes vary by operating system).
 To do this, use the pyttsx3 library